 I also found it very helpful to highlight and page mark things you want to remember and make yourself aquatinted with the RighStart Mathematics Youtube channel you will find videos on how to prepare lessons for all the RightStart Mathematics levels.
 I also joined two groups on Facebook.
 In one of the groups, the creator has created videos to teach you how to play the games (a small monthly fee but worth it).

-What I found with my son and flipping through the pages of the worksheets is that my son was more than capable of solving the multiplication, division, addition and subtractions problems.
+What I found with my son and flipping through the pages of the worksheets is that my son was more than capable of solving the multiplication, division, addition, and subtraction problems.
 Then I pondered behind the fact that he can solve them didn’t mean he could visually solve them.
-I hope that make sense.
+I hope that makes sense.
 I did find concepts in the RightStart Mathematics Level F that my son hasn’t been exposed to as of yet, so this will be good for him.
-Then came my other issue because the RightStart Mathematics Level F is sequential it’s assumed that the student has done the previous level and the first few lesson are merely review.
+Then came my other issue because the RightStart Mathematics Level F is sequential it’s assumed that the student has done the previous level and the first few lessons are merely reviews.

-After looking through the RightStart Mathematics Level F upper lessons and some of the review lessons it hit me even though he is a math whiz when he is loving math.
+After looking through the RightStart Mathematics Level F upper lessons and some of the review lessons it hit me that even though he is a math whiz when he is loving math.
 I needed to take him down a level so he would have review lessons mastered.
-I got on the phone and called RightStart Mathematics and they connected me with fabulous homeschool mom names Rhonda and when I tell you this mom answered all my questions and concerns.
-She agreed with me that even though he very advanced already in math and how RightStart Mathematics is set up that she would recommend I take him down to RightStart Mathematics Level E and he would better prepared for RightStart Mathematics Level F in the Spring.
+I got on the phone and called RightStart Mathematics and they connected me with a fabulous homeschool mom named Rhonda when I tell you this mom answered all my questions and concerns.
+She agreed with me that even though he is very advanced already in math and how RightStart Mathematics is set up that she would recommend I take him down to RightStart Mathematics Level E and he would be better prepared for RightStart Mathematics Level F in the Spring.
 You see RightStart Mathematics as she explained to me runs across more than one grade level and is advanced.
 So RightStart Mathematics Level E would run across grades 3-5 grade.
-She also told me the levels on briefly review during the first few lesson of the previous level and then the jump right in to the higher math.
+She also told me the levels on brief review during the first few lessons of the previous level and then then jump right into the higher math.
 After we talked this made so much sense to me as I flipped through the worksheets and lesson plans of Level F.

-RightStart Mathematics does require parent involvement and you will have to supplement for extra practice if your student needs.
-I know what your thinking why do you have to supplement?
-Okay homeschool parents at some point you may need to supplement to add more practice for your kids, there are zillion of supplemental options.
-Please don’t get all bent out shape on this.
+RightStart Mathematics does require parent involvement and you will have to supplement for extra practice if your student needs it.
+I know what you’re thinking why do you have to supplement?
+Okay, homeschool parents at some point you may need to supplement to add more practice for your kids, there is a zillion of supplemental options.
+Please don’t get all bent out the shape on this.
 What I can tell you is that my son is a lot happier with math.
 I am starting to see his love for math come back and the twinkle in his eyes.
-He told me mom this math is fun can we do this everyday now!
-In my finally thoughts about RightStart Mathematics Level F I think we have found our new math curriculum 😉.
+He told me mom this math is fun can we do this every day now!
+In my final thoughts about RightStart Mathematics Level F, I think we have found our new math curriculum 😉.

 Disclaimer: I received this complimentary product through the Homeschool Review Crew